coezbek/Switcheroo/README.md

 Cycle most common apps         | `Alt + ~`         |
 Keep Switcheroo open           | `Ctrl`            | Hold while releasing `Alt` to keep Switcheroo open if in `_altTabAutoSwitch` mode.

+### Mouse Usage

+- Double click a window to switch to it.
+(Configurable in _Options_ if single click is also possible.)
+- Mouse wheel scrolls through the current active list.
+- `Shift + Mouse Wheel` scrolls through columns.
+- `Shift + Click` and `Ctrl + Click` select windows for multi-selection (for closing multiple windows at once).

 ## Column Mode

 Switcheroo displays windows in five columns: